magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 This topic discusses how to manage default locale and file optimization settings in your integration system. _File optimization_ means merging and minifying JavaScript and Cascading Style Sheets, and minifying HTML templates.
 File optimization should be disabled in integration (where you're testing) and enabled in staging and production.

 These settings are discussed only to explain how the procedure works; you can use the same procedure to manage any available settings.
-For a complete list of settings, see []({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-list).
+For a complete list of settings, see [List of system-specific configuration settings]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-list).

 To manage _sensitive_ configuration settings, see [Manage sensitive configuration values]({{ page.baseurl }}cloud/live/sens-data-mg-sens.html).